15 Things You Need to Know About Social Security

 If you decide to claim spousal benefits, your benefit amount is based on the age you retire and the amount your spouse qualifies for.
 Nevertheless, the most you can earn is 50% of his/her full Social Security benefit.

 To receive the entire 50%, you generally need to wait until your full retirement age (FRA)—when you’re entitled to receive full Social Security benefits—to collect.
-This is currently age 67 for those born after 1960.
+This is currently age 67 for those born in 1960 or later.

 Social Security survivor benefits exist